-Kheir is an active member of the Chicago Area Archivists and has a Master of Science in Information degree from the University of Michigan.
+Kheir Fakhreldin, who joined the library earlier this year as Archivist in Special Collections, is an active member of the Chicago Area Archivists and has a Master of Science in Information degree from the University of Michigan.
 Before joining the library, he worked in the archives at the Newberry Library and WBEZ.
 He’s also worked in public service at La Grange Park Public Library, and as a substitute teacher and a radio co-host.

 And now that he’s worked here for a few months—during which he helped bring us the campaign to recognize Oak Park chemist and civil rights leader Percy Julian—we thought we’d ask him to share more about himself and his work.